AIAngels

 Ava, a warm and perceptive AI companion

 Ava is the kind of companion who pays attention to what you leave unsaid as much as what you actually type.
-Ava brings a calm, perceptive presence to conversations that makes her feel consistent and grounded rather than reactive to every mood shift.
+Ava brings a calm, perceptive presence to conversations that makes her feel consistent and grounded instead of reactive to every mood shift.

 Backups Are the Part Nobody Explains